Causes of Commercial Truck Battery Failure

 - Cold-cranking amps (CCA), how much of a current it can provide

 The hydrogen gas in your battery acid could be corroding the terminals.
 Too much buildup, and the battery will undercharge.
 Keep the terminals clean and you shouldn’t have a problem.
-If it keeps happening, look into problems with the terminals themselves.
+If truck battery failure problems keep happening as a result of this corrosion, look into problems with the terminals themselves.

 A quick check of the voltage and current exchanged between battery and alternator will tell you if something is amiss.